everypinio/hardpy/docs/documentation/hardpy_panel.md

 For user interaction with the test, it is possible to use dialog boxes.

+An example of usage can be seen in the example [dialog box](../examples/dialog_box.md).

 Currently, there are three types of dialog boxes:

-- **Basic dialog box**
+#### Basic dialog box

-Contains an instruction or question and a `confirm` button for confirmation
+Contains an instruction or question and a `confirm` button for confirmation.

 ![base_dialog_box](../img/base_dialog_box.jpg)

-- **Dialog box with a text input field**
+#### Dialog box with a text input field

-Contains an instruction or question, a text input field, and a `confirm` button for confirmation
+Contains an instruction or question, a text input field, and a `confirm` button for confirmation.

 ![text_input_dialog_box](../img/text_input_dialog_box.jpg)

-- **Dialog box with a number input field**
+#### Dialog box with a number input field

-Contains an instruction or question, a text input field, and a `confirm` button for confirmation.
+Contains an instruction or question, a number input field, and a `confirm` button for confirmation.
 Allows entering only numbers with a period separator, allows entering numbers using `e`.
-The entered numbers will be converted to float
+The entered numbers will be converted to float.

 ![num_input_dialog_box](../img/num_input_dialog_box.jpg)

+#### warning window

 If the user clicks `confirm` without entering anything, a warning window will be displayed.

 ![alert](../img/alert.jpeg)

+#### error notification

 If the user closes the dialog box (using the cross in the upper right corner), the tests will be stopped, an error message will be displayed.

 ![notification](../img/notification.jpeg)

-An example of usage can be seen in the example [dialog box](../examples/dialog_box.md)

 ### Options